eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Experience developing high value features; Hands-on experience deploying models in real-time environments
 + skill set:
 	- NBA's Team Marketing and Business Operations ("TMBO") group is a unique in-house consulting arm within the NBA league office that drives best practice sharing and innovation across all NBA, WNBA, NBA G-League and NBA2K teams.
 	- The Data Scientist role will be a technical expert within TMBO in all matters surrounding statistical analysis, data manipulation and interpretation, and process automation.
-You will be a thought leader, tasked with the responsibility to leverage the NBA’s various internal data sources to create new and innovative analytical products and outputs to inform league executives about the state of team businesses.
+You will be a thought leader, tasked with the responsibility to leverage the NBA's various internal data sources to create new and innovative analytical products and outputs to inform league executives about the state of team businesses.
 You will uncover insights through predictive analyses and data visualization, drive better decision making by using various statistical modeling techniques, and promote efficiencies in reporting to various stakeholder groups within the league office.
 The demand for advanced analytical solutions to business operations issues in sports continues to grow exponentially, and this is your opportunity to grow with us in a fast-paced, collaborative environment.
-	- Help lead TMBO’s efforts to develop and maintain analytical products for communicating the state of team businesses to key stakeholders at the league office
+	- Help lead TMBO's efforts to develop and maintain analytical products for communicating the state of team businesses to key stakeholders at the league office
 	- Work with TMBO executives to further proprietary analytical research for presentation to teams at various league workshops
 	- Enhance the current report generation processes within TMBO through the lens of potential automation and conversion to different, more useful development environments (e.g., R, Python, Tableau, etc.)
 	- Develop an understanding of current needs in data collection at the league office and create solutions to gather the required information